norklas/sql-employee-tracker/README.md

 ## Description

+A CLI application that uses CRUD operations to manage an employee roster.

 My motivation for this project was to familiarize myself with using raw **MySQL** statements, as well as working with setting up a database, creating tables for the database, and seeding the database.

 I learned a lot about using raw **MySQL** statements.
 I also learned how to set up a project's directory, and I dabbled a little with using **dotenv** to hide my password from the public.
 I struggled when working with arrays and properly mapping over them, but with some Googling and scouring stackoverflow, I eventually came around to using it.